Online learning is quickly becoming the new normal…

-Is there a strong alumni network, meaning there are alums who are helping one another get jobs and advise one another driven by a strong sense of community?
+Is there a strong alumni network?
+Meaning there are alums who are helping one another get jobs and advise one another driven by a strong sense of community?
+How many alumni are successfully teaching online?
 Or does the online training not have a strong community or alumnae network as a part of what they offer?

 Looking to the graduates of an online certification program can shed a lot of light on the quality and legitimacy of the program.